 This is not a regulatory change or new requirement but an enforcement precedent reinforcing existing obligations under the 1994 Regulations for insurers to maintain adequate technical reserves reflecting true liabilities.
 It highlights CBI's focus on senior executive accountability for deliberate policy circumvention, such as undocumented processes overriding claims handlers' estimates, which inflated reported profits and understated liabilities.

-Enhance governance training for executives on personal liability under ASP, including simulations of reserving decisions and policyholder risk scenarios
+Enhance governance training for executives on personal liability under ASP, including simulations of reserving decisions and policyholder risk scenarios.

-Assess historical exposures for under-reserving; remediate if needed, and prepare for potential CBI inquiries (noting 10+ year investigation timelines)
+Assess historical exposures for under-reserving; remediate if needed, and prepare for potential CBI inquiries (noting 10+ year investigation timelines).

-Update conduct and culture frameworks to align with CBI expectations for CEOs to drive compliance, as per Deputy Governor Colm Kincaid's comments
+Update conduct and culture frameworks to align with CBI expectations for CEOs to drive compliance, as per Deputy Governor Colm Kincaid's comments.

 Key Dates

-November 2022- CBI decides to hold an Inquiry into Mr Smith's participation under Part IIIC of the Central Bank Act 1942.
+- CBI decides to hold an Inquiry into Mr Smith's participation under Part IIIC of the Central Bank Act 1942

 Compliance Impact